seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Nay, good Ajax.

 **THERSITES**
-Has not so much wit–
+Has not so much wit--

 **ACHILLES**
 Nay, I must hold you.

 **THERSITES**
-As will stop the eye of Helen’s needle, for whom he
+As will stop the eye of Helen's needle, for whom he
 comes to fight.

 **ACHILLES**